fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

 * Only one of recipient or extension recipientCareTeam may be filled in
 * Medium 'nemsms' may only be used if the Patient allows reception of NemSMS (has telecom with value 'NemSMS').
 In that case, a NemSMS message will be sent to the Patient.

-# Notifications
+# NemSMS Notifications

+In order to send a NemSMS to at patient one must create an ehealth-message resource with _medium.code_ 'nemsms' and _status_ 'preparation'.
+The the payload of the ehealth-message resource is sent asynchronously to the Patient as a NemSMS.

+* In case of successful dispatch of the NemSMS the ehealth-message resource _status_ will be updated to 'completed'.
+* In case of failure the ehealth-message resource _status_ will be updated to 'aborted'.

+### Automatic NemSMS Notifications
+Given the following conditions:

+* An ehealth-message resources with category = 'message' is created or updated with _status_ 'completed'.
-The following rules apply to ehealth-message resources with _status_ 'completed', given the recipient is a _Patient_ who allows reception of NemSMS (has telecom with value 'NemSMS'):
+* the recipient is a _Patient_ who allows reception of NemSMS (has telecom with value 'NemSMS')
+* _medium.code_  does not equal 'nemsms'

-* the payload of a ehealth-message resource with _medium.code_ 'nemsms' is sent to the Patient as a NemSMS.
+then a new ehealth-message resource with _medium.code_ 'nemsms' and _status_ 'preparation' is created, notifying that the first communication has been 'sent'.
-* a ehealth-message resource with _medium.code_ not equal to 'nemsms' triggers a notification message to the Patient, sent as a NemSMS.

 # Update rules